skip to content

 Maximum penalty:

-• Basic offence: 10 years imprisonment
+• Basic offence: imprisonment for 10 years

-• Aggravated offence: 12 years imprisonment
+• Aggravated offence: imprisonment for 12 years

-Examples of aggravated offences include where the victim is a child or a spouse of the defendant, or where the offence was committed intending to prevent the victim from taking legal proceedings.
+Examples of aggravated offences include where the victim is a child or a spouse of the defendant, or where the offence was committed to prevent the victim from taking legal proceedings.

 Threaten Harm

-• threatens to cause harm to another;
+• threaten to cause harm to another without lawful excuse

 Maximum penalty:

-• Basic offence: 5 years imprisonment.
+• Basic offence: imprisonment for 5 years

-• Aggravated offence: 7 years imprisonment
+• Aggravated offence: imprisonment for 7 years

-Threats to damage property
+Threaten to damage property

 Maximum penalty:

-• Basic offence: 5 years imprisonment.
+• Basic offence: imprisonment for 5 years

-• Aggravated offence: 7 years imprisonment.
+• Aggravated offence: imprisonment for 7 years

-See also: Arson and property damage.
+See also Arson and property damage.

-Unlawful Threats : Last Revised: Fri Aug 26th 2022
+Unlawful Threats : Last Revised: Tue Feb 18th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.